AcroMedia/commerce-demo/web/libraries/jquery.intl-tel-input/README.md

 **excludeCountries**
 Type: `Array` Default: `undefined`
-Don't display the countries you specify.
+In the dropdown, display all countries except the ones you specify here.

 **formatOnDisplay**
 Type: `Boolean` Default: `true`
-Format the input value (according to the `nationalMode` option) during initialisation, and on setNumber.
+Format the input value (according to the `nationalMode` option) during initialisation, and on `setNumber`.
 Requires the `utilsScript` option.

 **geoIpLookup**
 Type: `Function` Default: `null`